mickwar/ml-examples/quantile/README.md

 ## Quantile regression with a neural network

+The model can be found in the `neuralnet.py` file.
+As of this writing, the virtual environment used was the same as that in the autoencoder example.

 ### Loss function

 Doing quantile regression with a neural network is as easy as choosing the appropriate loss function.
 The loss function for quantile *q* of a single point can be expressed as